-- Step 1 Start with the cursor touching a clip whose tail you wish to cut and paste. - Step 2 Press and hold the cut tail button.
+- Step 1 Start with the cursor touching a clip whose level you wish to trim. - Press and hold the Level Adjust button.
+Step 2 - Step 3 Turn the Jog Wheel to adjust the level trim displayed in the dialog box.